-One of the powerful tools that each steward has in their Stewards Toolkit is the use and understanding of past practices.
+A powerful tool for every steward is the understanding and use of past practices.
 Stewards need to know what constitutes a valid past practice and what are the past practices in their workplace.
 It is important that all stewards are aware of the past practices so they can defend them from erosion by management.

 Definition of a past practice